Onestop-advanceAI/AML/README.md

 ## AML
 This is a reference manual and configuration guide for Anti-Money Laundering(AML) integration.
 It describes how to request an account, AML screening&monitoring, and check results in the OSP.

-## Request an OSP account and login OSP
+## How to get account and key
 If you are interested in OSP/AML, please contact our operation team to open an account with OSP permission.

 Once your account is setup, verify your account via login [Sandbox OSP portal](https://sandbox-oop.advai.net/).
 Meanwhile, you also need to request your *ADVAI_KEY* for the purpose of authentication.
 Protect this key.

 ## Setup AML screening and monitoring
+Two approaches to use AML functions:
 ### Open API Approach

 This is the simplest way to do AML screening and monitoring.
 Just copy following command to your shell, replace *${YOUR_ADVAI_KEY}* with your *ADVAI_KEY*, and then execute it.
 After execution completes, you will get a `transactionId`, via which you can get a detail screening transaction result in the OSP.